MoneySpace-net/money-space-for-Woocommerce/readme.txt

 3. Pay with a saved payment method, a new card, and allow customers to save the payment card for future transactions.

 == Changelog ==
+= 2.13.6 - 2025-08-24 =

+* 2025-08-24 : Fix production compatibility by making debug file includes conditional
+* 2025-08-24 : Prevent fatal errors when debug-config.php is missing in production package
+* 2025-08-24 : Ensure blocks-debug-hook.php is only loaded when file exists and WP_DEBUG is enabled
+* 2025-08-24 : Improve plugin stability in production environments without development files

 = 2.13.5 - 2025-08-18 =

 * 2025-08-18 : Fix payment validation to block checkout on error (WooCommerce Blocks)